dotnet/msbuild/documentation/High-level-overview.md

 ## IPC (Inter-Process Communication)
 In multi-process MSBuild execution, many OS processes exist that need to communicate with each other.
 There are two main reasons:
- - Dealing with blocked tasks on processes: Communicating with the engine, scheduler, cache, etc...
+ - Dealing with Build Result data: Communicating with the engine, scheduler, cache, etc...
  - Communication on task execution for a task host: Task definition, task inputs, task outputs.

 The transport layer for messages is a [.NET named pipe](https://learn.microsoft.com/dotnet/standard/io/how-to-use-named-pipes-for-network-interprocess-communication).